 High Precision Granite Straight Edge & Bridge-type Straight Edge - Germany

 Digi-Pas® ultra-high precision inclinometers with resolution & accuracy of 1 arcsec.
-(5µm/M) are calibrated and tested using the straight edges having flatness of measuring surfaces according to DIN874 Class 00 and DIN876 Class 1.
+(5µm/M) are calibrated, tested and laterally compared against using these straight edges having flatness of measuring surfaces according to DIN874 Class 00 and DIN876 Class 1.

 The DIN874 surface flatness standard is utilized as an added means to ascertain Digi-Pas products are verified for conformity to technical specification traceable to DIN within Digi-Pas laboratory.